Getting involved with NHFT

 What is Involvement?

-Involvement is about everyone using their life skills, knowledge, own lived experience and time to influence how services are planned, delivered, developed and evaluated.
-Involvement and Co-production is achieved through working together and is at the heart of everything we do.
+Involvement is about people using their life skills, knowledge, own lived experience and time to influence how services are planned, delivered, developed and evaluated.
+Involvement and Co-production is achieved through working together and is at the heart of all we do.
 This ensures we have a diverse, inclusive and innovative organisation which strengthens links and enables us to shape our services to meet the needs of our local community.

 Opportunities at NHFT include: